IgVincon/IgVincon.github.io/pages/about.md

 The use of problem-solving skills, as well as Python, brought me closer to Data Science and in turn to Software Development.
 The similar skillset (albeit in a different way), plus the rush of creating something from scratch and making it work made me switch careers in a heartbeat.
 As a long-term goal, I would like to combine both my knowledge and expertise in research and data with software development to become an ML Engineer.

 ### Where I’m at now
 Currently I work as a Configuration Engineer for [Combined Ratio Solutions], an American IT company that works as a Software Factory providing services for the insurance sector.
 In my day-to-day tasks I mainly set up and test different companies' website.
-It usually involves technical skills (using X, Y, Z) as well as people skills when talking with clients.
+It usually involves technical skills (using Postman, XML, JSON, HTML in an agile environment) as well as people skills when talking with clients.

 ### My stack so far